 I like to use already cooked boneless skinless chicken breasts, diced or shredded.
 I almost always have some in the fridge or freezer.
 It’s such a time saver.
 Buy a family pack of chicken and cook up the whole pack for future easy dinners.

 If you don’t happen to have cooked chicken, you can poach the chicken in the pan before you begin cooking the soup.
 Once the chicken is poached, remove it from the pan to cool slightly before you shred or cube it.

 I’ll run through the basics of this recipe here.
-You’ll find the printable recipe card at the end of the post, with complete directions and nutrition information.
+You’ll find the printable recipe card at the end of the post, with complete instructions, measurements, and nutrition information.